OPEC+ might have to raise oil output so market doesn't overheat, Kazakhstan says | Headlines

 OPEC+ might have to raise oil production to avoid market overheating, OPEC+ member Kazakhstan said on Wednesday, as the group of oil producers meets amid U.S. pressure to add barrels to the market while most members have already exhausted their output potential.

-The meeting on Wednesday will discuss production policies from September and possibly onwards.
+The meeting on Wednesday will discuss production policies from September and possibly onwards starting from 1130 GMT.
 By September, OPEC+ was meant to have wound down all of the record production cuts it implemented in 2020 after the pandemic slashed demand.

 By June, however, OPEC+ was almost 3 million barrels per day below its quotas as sanctions on some members and low investment by others crippled its ability to boost output.
 Only Saudi Arabia and the UAE are believed to have some spare capacity left to increase production.